Over 40,000 students currently attend public and private schools teaching the national education curriculum in:

 - the École internationale Differdange et Esch-sur-Alzette (EIDE);

-- the Lënster Lycée International School in Junglinster (LLJ);
+- the Lënster Lycée International School in Junglinster (LLIS);

 - the École internationale Edward Steichen in Clervaux (LESC);